Michael Slater

 Michael Jonathon Slater (born 21 February 1970) is an Australian former professional cricketer and former television presenter.
 He played in 74 Test matches and 42 One Day Internationals for the Australia national cricket team.
+He was a part of the Australian squad which finished as runners-up at the 1996 Cricket World Cup.

 Early life

+Family life and education

-Slater was born in Wagga Wagga, New South Wales and lived in both Wagga and Junee for his childhood.
+Slater was born in Wagga Wagga, New South Wales, and lived in both Wagga and Junee for his childhood.
 His parents, Peter and Carole and two older siblings had emigrated from the north-eastern coast of England in 1966 to Launceston, Tasmania, Australia where his father taught high school agriculture and science.

 After three years, the family moved and his father became a teacher in agriculture at Wagga Wagga Agricultural College.
 Slater's mother left the family in 1983, when he was just 12 years old.
 He later wrote about tough personal times that followed, claiming that his education standards slipped after his mother left the family and that sport became the "only thing [he] could focus on properly".
-However, it was later revealed that Slater suffers from manic depression.
+However, it was later revealed that Slater suffers from manic depression (bipolar disorder).
 He has claimed that school bullying accentuated his academic difficulties in Years 9 and 10 and claimed that he once ran home after it was suggested that some bullies "were planning to get [him] after school".